Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.1 =
+Added option to allow making the first comic appear on the home page the comic's blog post now will search for content-comic.php in the theme/child themes directory and use that if it exists

 = 1.0.19 =
 Fixed problem with tags and the archive reverted previous change to not showing chapters that were empty in the archive dropdown